Skills

 Skills are reusable instruction sets that teach agents how to perform specific tasks.
 Create custom skills to standardize workflows and share expertise across your team.

-Skills allow you to create reusable, shareable instructions that Agents can invoke when performing tasks.
-Instead of repeating detailed prompts, you can encapsulate common workflows, coding patterns, or domain expertise into skill files that Agents automatically discover and use.
+Skills allow you to create reusable, shareable instructions that agents can invoke when performing tasks.
+Instead of repeating detailed prompts, you can encapsulate common workflows, coding patterns, or domain expertise into skill files that agents automatically discover and use.

 Key features